Best Fireproof Safe for Cash and Documents

 While manufacturers may make their own claims about how fireproof their safes are, in many cases there’s no independent verification to back up these figures.

-When it comes to your most important documents and valuables, you don’t want to take chances.
+You don’t want to take chances when it comes to your most important documents and valuables.
 To be confident in the level of fire protection offered, check it’s independently rated by one of the following organizations.

 UL Fire Ratings

-Underwriters Laboratories (UL) is an independent organization that tests safes and other products to make sure they meet a specified standard.
+Underwriters Laboratories (UL) is an independent organization that tests safes and other products to ensure they meet a specified standard.

 There are several UL ratings: